maritz/nohm/index.md

 test.p('balance'); // 9
 {% endhighlight %}

-##### Validations
+##### Validators
 A property can have multiple validators.
 These are invoked whenever a model is saved or manually validated.
-Validations of a property are defined as an array of strings , arrays and functions.
+Validations of a property are defined as an array of strings, arrays and functions.

 Here's an example with all three ways:
 {% highlight js %}